 4.0 Fuel-Efficient Transportation

 We drive a fuel-efficient gasoline vehicle with a small 4-cylinder engine for economical business and personal use.

-We will maintain the recommended tire pressure for optimum fuel efficiency and longer tire life.
+Maintain the recommended tire pressure for optimum fuel efficiency and longer tire life.

-We use an older model vehicle, saving energy and resources needed to manufacture a new replacement vehicle.
+Use an older model vehicle, saving energy and resources needed to manufacture a new replacement vehicle.

-We work from a home-based office and have zero commuting miles to a work office.
+Work from a home-based office and have zero commuting miles to a work office.

-We plan efficient driving routes to minimize mileage for vehicle trips, combining meetings, appointments, errands, and shopping on the same trip.
+Plan efficient driving routes to minimize mileage for vehicle trips, combining meetings, appointments, errands, and shopping on the same trip.

 As a mobile notary service provider, it is not practical for us to use public transportation or a bicycle to travel to scheduled appointments with our customers.

 We will prefer to use local, Colorado, or regional vendors and suppliers to reduce product delivery time, transportation costs, and fuel consumption.

 5.0 Water Conservation